Proof of a conjecture of Kenyon and Wilson on semicontiguous minors: Dodgson Condensation and Kuo Condensation

 where the indices $g,f,e,d$ appear in counter-clockwise order around the circle.
 The jaw move is illustrated in Figure \ref{disk6a}. \end{lem}

-Let $\Omega$ be a matrix, then the condensations in the above lemmas are illustrated in Figures \ref{diskKuo} and \ref{disk6a}.

 A \emph{perfect matching} of a (simple, finite) graph $G=(V,E)$ is a collection of disjoint edges in $E$ which cover all vertex set $V$.
-Similar to the case of tilings, we define the weight $\W(G)$ of the graph $G$ to be the sum of the weights of all perfect matchings of $G$, where the weight of a perfect matching is the product of weights of its edges.
+Similar to the case of tilings, we define the weight $\W(G)$ of the graph $G$ to be the sum of the weights of all perfect matchings of $G$, where the \emph{weight} of a perfect matching is the product of weights of its edges.

 The \emph{dual graph} of a region $R$ on the square lattice is the graph whose vertices are the unit squares in $R$ and whose edges connect precisely two unit squares sharing and edge.
-If the dominoes in $R$ are weighted, then the edges in its dual graph $G$ have the same weights as that of the corresponding dominoes.
-The tilings of a region $R$ are in bijection with the perfect matchings of its dual graph $G$.
-In particular, $\W(R)=\W(G)$.
+If the dominoes in $R$ are weighted, then each edge in its dual graph $G$ has the same weight as the corresponding domino.
+This way one can identify the tilings of a region $R$ with the perfect matchings of its dual graph $G$.
+In particular, we have $\W(R)=\W(G)$.

 Kuo \cite{Kuo} proved the following combinatorial interpretations of the Dodgson condensation.

 \begin{thm}[Theorem 5.1 in \cite{Kuo}] Let $G=(V_1,V_2,E)$ be a (weighted) planar bipartite graph with $|V_1|=|V_2|$.
 Assume that $u,v,w,s$ are four vertices appearing in a cyclic order on a face of $G$.
 Assume in addition that $u,w\in V_1$ and $v,s\in V_2$.
 Then